2024 UFL season: Merger

 On September 19, 2023, Axios reported that USFL owner Fox Corporation and the Garcia/Johnson/RedBird Capital Partners consortium that owned the XFL were in advanced talks to create a "merger of equals" between the two leagues before the start of the 2024 season, with an agreement potentially announced by the end of the month.
 The USFL registered a trademark for "National Spring Football League," the name of the USFL's parent company but speculated to also be a name for the potential merged league, that was made public September 27.
 On September 28, 2023, the USFL and XFL announced their intent to merge with the specific details of the merger to be announced at a later date.
 The merger would also require regulatory approval.
 In October 2023 the XFL filed a trademark application for the name "United Football League".
 On November 30, 2023, XFL chairwoman Dany Garcia announced via her Instagram page that the leagues had completed the antitrust review process to approve their merger, and the leagues will "play a combined season" kicking off on March 30, 2024.
 XFL President Russ Brandon will serve in the same capacity for the combined league, with Johnston being assigned to director of football operations.
-The USFL informed its players association of the four teams in its league to survive the merger on December 19, with the other four teams to be contracted.
+The USFL informed its players association of the four teams in its league to survive the merger on December 19, with the other four teams to be disbanded.

 On December 27, 2023, during the broadcast of the 2023 Holiday Bowl, Fox aired a clip of Jeff Brohm's "let's play football" speech from the original incarnation of the XFL and announced that details on its involvement in the new merged league would follow "very soon."
 Three days later, the merger was formally announced on Fox NFL Sunday.
 The eight teams and head coaches were announced by Dwayne Johnson in a guest appearance on ESPN's College GameDay on January 1, 2024.

 Overall, 120 players from both the USFL and XFL signed some form of contract with the NFL for the 2023 season and nine players were signed during the NFL 2024 free agency period; in turn, 12 practice squad players from the 2023 NFL season signed with the UFL for 2024, with the league actively recruiting others prior to the season.